 Cleveland Clinic’s Pancreas Clinic is one of the few centers in the nation that specializes in patient-centered treatments and frontline research for every type of pancreatic disorder.

 The Pancreas Clinic treats disorders such as complicated acute pancreatitis, chronic pancreatitis, and pancreatic cancer.
 Each year, more than 1,500 patients trust the Pancreas Clinic with their healthcare needs.
-Cleveland Clinic's Digestive Disease and Surgery Institute (DDSI) is ranked No. 2 in the nation by U.S. News & World Report & by its “America’s Best Hospitals” survey.
+Cleveland Clinic is ranked as one of the nation's top hospitals by U.S. News & World Report.

 The Pancreas Clinic offers a single location for patients to receive the best therapies and treatment options for pancreatic disorders.
 Patients travel from around the country to receive our innovative treatments and services, including: